-The median concentration of TTC derived from the three years of pooled samples was equal to the limit of detection (<10 CFU/100 mL; Table 16), meeting the EQG criterion for median concentrations (not to exceed 14 CFU/100 mL).
-Over the three sampling periods, there were 9 instances where TTC exceeded 21 CFU/100 mL, representing 7.5% if samples and meeting the EQG criterion (≤10%) for percentage of samples (Table 17).
+The median concentration of TTC derived from three years of pooled sampled was equal to the limit of detection (<10 CFU/100 mL; Table 17), meeting the EQG criterion for median concentrations (not to exceed 14 CFU/100 mL).
+Over the three sampling periods, there were 7 instances where TTC exceeded 21 CFU/100 mL, representing 5.8% of samples and meeting the EQG criterion (≤10%) for percentage of samples (Table 18).